Edu4rdSHL/unimap/README.md

 # Examples

-1. `$ sudo unimap -f targets.txt -u log.csv` performs an full scan and write output to log.csv.
+1. `unimap -f targets.txt -u log.csv` performs an full scan and write output to log.csv.
-2. `$ sudo unimap -f targets.txt --fast-scan -o` performs an fast scan and save the logfile to logs/ folder.
+2. `unimap -f targets.txt --fast-scan -o` performs an fast scan and save the logfile to logs/ folder.
-3. `$ sudo unimap -f targets.txt --iport 1 --lport 1000 --min-rate 1000` scan ports from 1-1000 doing service and versions detection (if you want a fast scan use the --fast-scan flag) with an min-rate of 1000.
+3. `sudo unimap -f targets.txt --iport 1 --lport 1000 --min-rate 1000` scan ports from 1-1000 doing service and versions detection (if you want a fast scan use the --fast-scan flag) with an min-rate of 1000.

 # Considerations